rabbithat/nRF52840-Dongle_hex/README.md

 Note: at present, no USB support, so the current choices of access to the REPL on it are either 1.
 The radio REPL, which I include in the hex file, or 2.
 Serial access over the above two pins.
-If you prefer to use different pins, you can select the ones you want using the FORTH code I included in the hex.
+If you prefer to use different pins, you can select the ones you want using the FORTH code (https://github.com/rabbithat/nRF52_change_UART_pins) already included in the hex file in this repository.